JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.1/Notes.md

 Most Significant Bit (MSB is the left most bit) determines if the number is positive or negative, **1 signed negative, 0 signed positive**

 ### Twos Compliment
 Most Significant Bit is negative whatever it would ussually be.
-Flip all digits from left to right untill you reach the Least Significant 1 and you keep it and the numbers after the same to change the sign
+Flip all digits from left to right untill you reach the Least Significant 1 and keep it and the numbers after the same to change the sign.
+Basically flip everything left of the lowest 1 to swap sign.

 Can be used in calculations as opposed tp sigh and magnitude.
 Standarised way to store negative numbers.